bcm-uga/Loter/python-package/README.md

 **Important:** When using text format (csv) for input data, missing values should be encoded as 255 or NA.

+---

 ### Phasing

-Two methods to run the package for phasing
+Two methods to run the package to phase genotypes into haplotypes (see [2] for details):

 ```python
 import os